JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

      - mobile clients for iOS and Android, using OpenGL;
      - a WebAssembly-based browser frontend for viewing the game scores.
- * The [KotlinConf app](https://github.com/JetBrains/kotlinconf-app/tree/master/ios) is an iOS app with a UIKit-based UI, showcasing the Objective/C interop facilities of Kotlin/Native.
+ * The [KotlinConf app](https://github.com/JetBrains/kotlinconf-app/tree/master/ios) is an iOS app with a UIKit-based UI, showcasing the Objective-C interop facilities of Kotlin/Native.